davehemming/higginbotham/README.md

 4. In 'higginbothamservice/gradle.properties' set the 'projectGroup' variable to your own docker hub id

     `projectGroup=myDockerHubId`

+5. In 'docker/docker-compose.yml' set the 'services.web.image' property to include your own docker hub id

+    `image: myDockerHubId/higginbotham`

-5. Rebuild web container with your local changes and push to your Docker Hub repo
+6. Rebuild web container with your local changes and push to your Docker Hub repo

     `./higginbothamservice/gradlew build buildDocker`